← Back to Learning Hub

 World Health Organization (2021) Example health guidance.
 Geneva: WHO.

-What to notice: Some sources are written by organisations rather than named individuals.
-The organisation name still needs to match clearly.
+Some sources are written by organisations rather than named individuals.

 (Smyth, 2022)